SeakyLuo/SMPlayer/README.md

 Go to Settings and Set the Root Folder of your music files.

 # TO DO
-Recently added. (flyout and page)
+Multi-Select.

 Able to drag titlebar when loading.

 Export Data.

-Multi-Select.
+Recent added with timeline.

 ThemeColor change.